 - Install an ENERGY STAR* programmable thermostat.
 This type of thermostat will automatically change settings at certain times of day.

 - Install an ENERGY STAR* high-efficiency furnace or boiler.
-Newly installed natural gas furnaces with an Annual Fuel Utilization Efficiency (AFUE) of 92 percent or greater or a boiler with an AFUE rating of 85 percent or higher are eligible for a $250 rebate from New Jersey’s Clean Energy Program and a NJNG Enhanced rebate of $500.
+Newly installed natural gas furnaces with an Annual Fuel Utilization Efficiency (AFUE) of 95 percent or greater or a boiler with an AFUE rating of 85 percent or higher are eligible for a rebate up to $500 from New Jersey’s Clean Energy Program and an NJNG Enhanced Rebate of $500.
 Contact NJNG’s The SAVEGREEN Project® at 877-455-NJNG (6564) for more information and program specifics.

 - Reduce the temperature.
 Lower your hot water temperature by setting the thermostat to 120 degrees Fahrenheit.